arunraj6/git-advanced-commands/README.md

 ### logs

-To see the logs with complete details:
+See the logs with complete details:

     git log

-To see the logs in a much cleaner way:
+See the logs in a much cleaner way:

     git log --oneline

-To see the logs with the graph:
+See the logs with the graph:

     git log --graph

 Apply different filters on logs:

-    git log --oneline @{1.day.ago}
+    $ git log --oneline @{1.day.ago}
-    git log --oneline -3
+    $ git log --oneline -3
-    git log --author="John"
+    $ git log --author="John"

 ## Amend<span id="amend"></span>

-Git amend commands can rewrite the history by updating the previous commits details like the message, adding or removing a file, changing a part of the code, etc...
+GIT `amend` commands can rewrite the history by updating the previous commits details like the message, adding or removing a file, changing a part of the code, etc...

-To change the previous commit message:
+Change the previous commit message:

     git commit —amend -m "updated message here"